qiboteam/qibo/doc/source/qibo.rst

 ^^^^^^^^^^^^^^^^^^^^

 Qibo allows the user to define Hamiltonians using ``sympy`` symbols.
-In this case the full Hamiltonian matrix is not constructed unless it is required for specific operations, making the implementation more efficient for larger qubit numbers.
-For more information on constructing Hamiltonians using symbols we refer to the
+In this case the full Hamiltonian matrix is not constructed unless this is required.
+This makes the implementation more efficient for larger qubit numbers.
-:ref:`How to define custom Hamiltonians using symbols? <symbolicham-example>` example.
+For more information on constructing Hamiltonians using symbols we refer to the :ref:`How to define custom Hamiltonians using symbols? <symbolicham-example>` example.

 .. autoclass:: qibo.abstractions.hamiltonians.SymbolicHamiltonian